Barry8197/UV-Sintec/Sintec-Database/README.md

 The functions contained are :
 - write_to_database() - writes the current data to the database in the correct format
 - date_time() - a function used within write_to_database() to timestamp the date entry
+- Database_View() - a function which outputs the entire database
 - Table_Search() - a function which returns the relevant entries based on the search conditions of wavelength and product code in database form
 - data_extract() - takes the output from Table_Search() as an input and returns the data in the form of an array based on the column and row you wish to extract
 - row_delete() - deletes any unwanted rows